article

 Bonus Insight: The Hidden ROI of UX/UI

 Good dashboard design does more than improve your customer experience, it can also help your team work smarter.
-With a well-designed logistics dashboard, you can reduce operational bottlenecks, speed up decision-making and minimise errors.
-This means you’re not just improving the experience for your customers but for your team as well.

 And here’s the kicker: a strong UX strategy reduces onboarding time.
 New team members can learn the ropes faster thanks to intuitive layouts, clear navigation and role-based dashboards that show exactly what they need and nothing more.